shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 The lab includes steps for the user to follow along with associated screenshots that provide visual aid.
-In each screenshot, sections are highlighted with orange boxes to indicate the area(s) user should focus on.
+In each screenshot, sections are highlighted with orange boxes to indicate the area(s) the user should focus on.

 **Note**: Some of the screenshots may be out of date due to ongoing